Aliases for TGFBR1 Gene

 The protein encoded by this gene forms a heteromeric complex with type II TGF-beta receptors when bound to TGF-beta, transducing the TGF-beta signal from the cell surface to the cytoplasm.
 The encoded protein is a serine/threonine protein kinase.
 Mutations in this gene have been associated with Loeys-Dietz aortic aneurysm syndrome (LDAS).
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2008]

 GeneCards Summary for TGFBR1 Gene

 TGFBR1 (Transforming Growth Factor Beta Receptor 1) is a Protein Coding gene.
 Diseases associated with TGFBR1 include Multiple Self-Healing Squamous Epithelioma and Loeys-Dietz Syndrome 1.
-Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and Cell adhesion_Plasmin signaling.
+Among its related pathways are Apelin signaling pathway and Adherens junction.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ACVR1B.

 UniProtKB/Swiss-Prot Summary for TGFBR1 Gene